infoburp/clover/README.md

 exit

-And start x windows/i3wm
+And start x windows/i3wm:

 startx

-Now we should have i3 window manager, press return to make a new setup file. (~/.i3/config)
+Now we should have i3 window manager on screen, press return to make a new setup file. (~/.i3/config)

 Now let's set our wallpaper.